 Address: The Parthenon, Athens 105 58

 4. LYCABETTUS FUNICULAR

 Next up we have the Lycabettus Funicular, the highest point in the city with fantastic 360 degree views.
 The hike takes about 15min (I was unsuccessful in finding the actual funicular, but I'm told it does exist).
 It's here that you really get a sense of just how big the city is.
-There is also a restaurant with gorgeous views, but of course the prices are insane.
+At the top there is also a restaurant with gorgeous views, but of course the prices are quite high.

 Funicular Price: 7 Euros one way

 Now it's time to get away from the general chaos of the city and relax a bit in the National Gardens.
 Located just a few minutes from the bottom of Lycabettus, this sprawling park covers multiple blocks and houses a few key points of interest including the sundial, animal enclosures, and the Spanish fountain.

 If you're looking to rest your legs and kick back for a bit, this is the place.
 There is also a group of national guardsmen that patrol the outer edge in full traditional garment.